CSS-Tricks/conferences/site/conferences/2019-jsconf-budapest.md

 byline: "We aim to be the JSConf of the region around Eastern-Middle Europe, an area so diverse in culture, people and views."
 ---

-JSConf Budapest is strictly nonprofit, open-sourced and community driven conference for the community of JavaScript,with the purpose to build and educate about new technologies, ideas and culture.
+JSConf Budapest is strictly nonprofit, open-sourced and community driven conference for the community of JavaScript, with the purpose to build and educate about new technologies, ideas and culture.